Ipaglaban Mo!

-Ipaglaban Mo!, also known as Kapag nasa Katwiran, Ipaglaban Mo! or Kapag May Katwiran...
-Ipaglaban Mo!, is a Philippine television public service and advocacy-driven legal drama anthology show broadcast by IBC, ABS-CBN, RPN, GMA News TV and Kapamilya Channel under ABS-CBN Studios, featuring dramatizations of actual cases brought and settled in the Supreme Court and Court of Appeals of the Philippines.
+Ipaglaban Mo!, also known as Kapag nasa Katwiran, Ipaglaban Mo!, Kapag May Katwiran...
+Ipaglaban Mo! or Kapag May Katuwiran, Ipaglaban Mo!, is a Philippine television public service and advocacy-driven legal drama anthology show broadcast by IBC/Islands TV 13, ABS-CBN, RPN, GMA News TV and Kapamilya Channel under ABS-CBN Studios, featuring dramatizations of actual cases brought and settled in the Supreme Court and Court of Appeals of the Philippines.
 It aired from June 13, 1988 to 2000.
-The show returned from February 7, 2004 to 2005 and again from June 7, 2014 to July 5, 2020, replacing Sabado Specials: Shake, Rattle & Roll.
+The show returned from February 7, 2004 to 2005 and again from June 7, 2014 to July 5, 2020.